nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to create a new event, specifying the event name, date, and optionally tags.
+1. User enters command to create a new event, specifying the event name, date, and optionally tags.
 2. System verifies the input format.
 3. System creates the event.
 4. System displays a success message.